mountainmochi/Data_Science_Portfolio/README.md

 ### The I-Go Application
 *(May 2019, Software Development Project)*

 The project involved developing the “I-Go” application using the Google API.
 The primary objective of this application was to map 28 landmarks across the UIUC campus.
-This feature aimed to provide valuable assistance to visitors as they navigate the campus grounds.
+This feature provided valuable assistance to visitors as they navigate the campus grounds.
 The application was developed using Java in Android Studio.

 Special attention was given to designing a user-friendly interface that ensured easy navigation and quick access to detailed information about each landmark.
 Interactive features were implemented to enhance the overall user experience and improve landmark visualization.
-These enhancements aimed to make the application more engaging and useful for its users.
+These enhancements made the application more engaging and useful for its users.

 *Programming Language: Java*